moxystudio/jest-config/lib/enhancers/with-rtl/README.md

 ## Usage

-To use addons, use the `compose` function that comes with this package. **Keep in mind**, the first item should always be the default configuration, `baseConfig`!
+To use enhancers, use the `compose` function that comes with this package. **Keep in mind**, the first item should always be the default configuration, `baseConfig`!
 Here's an example of using `compose` to include this addon:

 ```js
 const { compose, baseConfig, withRTL } = require('@moxy/jest-config');